halfhp/ScalaSpringExperiment/README.md

 * ScalaTest
 * Mockito

-[^1]: I chose Gradle over SBT initially out of curiosity.
-At this point I've used for several Scala projects now and have no regrets.
-SBT I believe might have some minor performance benefits, but you really cant Gradle in terms of features and support.
+[^1]: I've used for several Scala projects now and have few regrets.
+SBT I believe might have some minor performance benefits, but you really cant beat Gradle in terms of features and support.
+Having said that, it is possible that some of the build instability / Intellij bugginess I am experiencing is due to Gradle.

 [^2]: So why Doobie and not one of the options that come packaged with Spring?
 Two main reasons: 1) Integrates seemlessly with Cats Effect and the IO monad, which is my preferred tool for structured concurrency.
 2) Doobie is oriented around writing pure SQL and producing results as immutable case classes which I prefer over ORM approaches etc. that involve things like Hibernate, JPA, "live objects", etc.